-As most tourists to the country have twin-share rooms, both same- and mixed-sex couples sharing a room raises no eyebrows.
-However, twin-shares are very much the norm and double beds do not come as standard, though can be requested for an extra charge.
+Tourists visiting North Korea stay at twin share rooms, so both same and mixed-sex couples sharing a room raises no eyebrows.
+However, twin-shares are very much the norm and double beds do not come as standard, though can be requested for extra charge.

-Whilst homosexuality is not illegal in the country, there is no ‘gay scene’ to speak of, and you certainly will not meet openly gay Koreans in the DPRK.
-It is also important to be respectful on their extreme conservativeness on this matter: do not ask Korean people about their sexual orientation; in fact, any question that is sexual in nature could well cause offence, and should be avoided.
+Whilst homosexuality is not illegal in the country, there is no gay scene to speak of, and you certainly will not meet openly gay Koreans in the DPRK.
+It is also important to be respectful on their extreme conservativeness on this matter: do not ask Korean people about their sexual orientation; in fact, any question that is sexual in nature may well cause offense, and should be avoided.

-The most that gay travellers can expect, in terms of scrutiny, is for your guides to take a frank interest in your orientation.
-Anything outside heteronormativity is simply not something to which they’re accustomed, and they’re consequently very curious!
+The most that gay travelers can expect, in terms of scrutiny, is for your guides to take a frank interest in your orientation.
+Anything outside heteronormativity is simply not something to which they’re accustomed, and they’re consequently very curious.

 Young Pioneer Tours has employed and continues to employ LGBT people, and we welcome people from all walks of life on our tours.
 But it is important to remember that the cultural norms of some of the countries we visit, and it is important to ensure that we respect the beliefs and norms of those countries even if we do not necessarily agree with them.

 The short answer to this question is that yes you can, and you will be accommodated and made to feel welcome in the country.